Pracheachon

 The Krom Pracheachon (ក្រុមប្រជាជន [krom prɑciəcɔn]; "People's Group"), often referred to simply as Pracheachon, was a Cambodian political party that contested in parliamentary elections in 1955, 1958 and 1972.

-For much of its existence the party was a legal front organisation for the clandestine Communist Party of Kampuchea.
+For much of its existence, the party was a legal front organization for the clandestine Communist Party of Kampuchea.

 Formation

 The Pracheachon came into existence as a result of the Geneva Accords of 1954.
 This guaranteed Cambodia's independence and neutrality, with parliamentary elections to be held the following year.
 Many of the Cambodians fighting for independence (notably members of the United Issarak Front) had been associated with the Viet Minh, who now agreed to withdraw their units from Cambodia: a large number of Khmer leftists, led by veteran Issarak Son Ngoc Minh, departed for Hanoi, where they were to remain for the next twenty years.

-Those leftists who remained were encouraged to form a legal political party to contest elections: this was the Krom Pracheachon, which had a socialist platform.
-The Communist Party itself (led by Tou Samouth and Sieu Heng, and including later prominent figures such as Saloth Sar (Pol Pot) and Ieng Sary) continued as a purely clandestine organisation.
+Those remaining leftists were encouraged to form a legal political party to contest elections: the Krom Pracheachon, which had a socialist platform.
+The Communist Party itself (led by Tou Samouth and Sieu Heng, and including later prominent figures such as Saloth Sar (Pol Pot) and Ieng Sary) continued as a purely clandestine organization.

-The Pracheachon was led by Non Suon, Keo Meas and Penn Yuth, all former Issaraks.
+The Pracheachon was led by Non Suon, Keo Meas, and Penn Yuth, all former Issaraks.
 It adopted the symbol of a plough.

 The 1955 election

 The Cambodian elections of 1955 were the first in which the Krom Pracheachon took part.
 Due to severe harassment of its members by forces loyal to the Sangkum party of Prince Norodom Sihanouk, the Pracheachon was able to field only 35 candidates, winning 31,034 votes in total and gaining no seats.

-According to the historian Ben Kiernan, Sihanouk later appeared to admit that many districts had in fact voted for socialist candidates, even when the official result showed them receiving few or no votes.
+According to the historian Ben Kiernan, Sihanouk later admitted that many districts had voted for socialist candidates, even when the official result showed them receiving few or no votes.

 1958 election

 In the period before the 1958 election, Sihanouk appeared deeply concerned with the possibility of Viet Minh / North Vietnamese domination of Cambodia.
-To coincide with the election, he published a series of articles tracing the history of Cambodian communism: though the articles were perceptive in their analysis of communist tactics, they stressed the leftists' links with Vietnam and presented them as a threat to the Cambodian nation.
+To coincide with the election, he published a series of articles tracing the history of Cambodian communism.
+Though the articles were perceptive in their analysis of communist tactics, they stressed the leftists' links with Vietnam and presented them as a threat to the Cambodian nation.
 Pressure on the Pracheachon was increased by posters showing buildings and trains destroyed by the Viet Minh, and slogans such as "The Pracheachon ruins the nation and sells the country to foreigners" and "The Pracheachon is not part of the Sangkum" appeared on walls and banners.

-In the election itself, the Pracheachon managed to field only 5 candidates: 4 of these were to withdraw following police harassment, leaving only Keo Meas himself, who officially received 396 votes.
-Meas was forced to sit out the election from a safe haven on the Vietnamese border, fearing arrest.
+In the election, the Pracheachon managed to field only five candidates: 4 of these were to withdraw following police harassment, leaving only Keo Meas himself, who officially received 396 votes.
+Meas was forced to sit out the election from a haven on the Vietnamese border, fearing arrest.

-At this time Um Neng was one of the leaders of the group.
+Um Neng was one of the group's leaders at this time.